 At Overland Discovery, we don’t believe that outdoor adventures have to end when winter rolls around.
 In fact, we advocate for exploring and enjoying the outdoors year-round.

-Camping with an Overland Discovery campervan, compact RV, or Jeep camper means you already have one of the most important elements of survival covered: shelter.
+Camping in a campervan, compact RV, or overland camper means you already have one of the most important elements of survival covered: shelter.

 But for any other emergencies that could happen, we’ve gathered tips and resources to help you safely navigate cold-weather camping emergencies that could happen this winter.